tetloose/tetloose-wp/Docs/Development/scss.md

 @import 'layout';
 ```

-The only requirement here is `@import 'settings';`, this will import variables, mixins, colours, fonts and typography.
+The only requirement here is `@import 'settings';`, this will import variables, mixins, colors, fonts and typography.

 SCSS Modules will rely on this import if you want to use the project settings.